5 Warranty Myths That Big Retailers Don’t Want You To Know About

 With nearly universal online price transparency (thanks, Amazon!), margins at big retailers have been shaved to a minimum, forcing warranties and other auxiliary products and services to become their new profit centers.

-Consider a new company called Upsie, for examplea modern warranty company that is onto something big.
+Consider a new company called Upsie, a modern warranty company that is onto something big.
 In contrast to retailers like Best Buy and Apple, Upsie is a more affordable warranty option for your electronic devices, appliances, and fitness equipment.
-By cutting out the middle-man and making the entire process simple, accessible, and transparent online, Upsie can offer millennials significant savings on warranties—up to 70% less than retailers and smartphone carriers like Apple.

 Bottom Line

-Myth 2: You are out of luck when you buy refurbished or used products.
+Warranty Myth 2: You are out of luck when you buy refurbished or used products.

 Reality: Savvy deal seekers do not have to give up warranty protection.
-You may still have option to cover your used or refurbished device.
-In economic hard times like now, it can be a smart money move to buy used or refurbished, and doing so does not mean that you have to give up the peace of mind that comes with warranty coverage.
+You may still have the option to cover your used or refurbished device.
+In challenging economic times like now, it can be a smart money move to buy used or refurbished, and doing so does not mean that you have to give up the peace of mind that comes with warranty coverage.

 Used vs. Refurbished